The Fragility of Consciousness — illustration

 "Yes, I can."

-"What a pity.
-I could have taught you."
+"I could have taught you."

 He noticed her unease immediately.
 "Should we go back home?" he offered, with the quick responsiveness of someone monitoring her reactions carefully.

-When 55 called to invite them over, they stopped again at 14's for sandwiches.
-"We came by earlier but you were closed" they mentioned.
-"As usual at that time" 14 replied, which suggested that their earlier arrival had been during some predictable period of closure.
-This struck her as odd—why would Handsome Man have brought her there during hours when he knew the place would be closed?
+"As usual at that time," 14 replied, which suggested their earlier arrival had been during some predictable period of closure.
+This struck Me as odd—why would Handsome Man have brought her there during hours when he knew the place would be closed?

 At 55's house, Handsome Man took charge of logistics with military efficiency.
-He instructed 55 to provide transportation for her to the farm the following month, explaining that the bus route would be too complex for her to navigate alone.
-He emphasized again that there would be a friend's car available at the farm for her use 'anytime'.
+He instructed 55 to provide transportation for her to the farm the following month, explaining the bus route would be too complex for her to navigate alone.
+He emphasized again that there would be a friend's car available at the farm for her use 'anytime.'

 The level of detailed planning for her transportation to and from this remote location felt excessive for what was supposedly a casual holiday invitation.
-Why was independent travel being actively discouraged?
-Why was her mobility being so carefully managed?
+Why was independent travel actively discouraged?
+Why was her mobility so carefully managed?

-She woke in the morning to find that Handsome Man had already left for some business in the village.
+She woke in the morning to find Handsome Man had already left for business in the village.
 When he returned and found her on the couch, his first comment was: "I don't know how you can sleep so much."

 Disgust.